michaelgoldendev/rna-secondary-structure/README.md

-# rna-secondary-structure
+# RNA secondary structure analysis in Rust

-A Rust library for RNA secondary structure.
+A toy Rust library for analysing RNA secondary structures.

+Please note that this is my attempt to learn Rust.
+Feel free to contribute code or suggestions if you find something useful here.